hibbitts-design/docsify-this/docs/README.md

 With Docsify-This you can:

-* Quickly publish and share online Markdown files (incl.
-Open Educational Resources) as web pages
+* Turn your Markdown files into standalone web pages, with no website setup or build process required
-* Share GitHub hosted Markdown files as web pages, with an optional 'Edit this Page' link automatically provided
+* Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
-* Reuse Markdown software documentation in other contexts and platforms
+* Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
-* Seamlessly embed constraint-free Markdown/HTML content into an LMS
+* Seamlessly embed constraint-free Markdown/HTML that you have created into other platforms (e.g. LMS or CMS)

 ---